-LESLIE: Gary in Virginia is on the line and is dealing with some odor coming from the sink.
+LESLIE: Gary in Virginia is on the line and is dealing with some bathroom drain odors.
 Tell us what’s going on.

 GARY: We do have a problem in the bathroom.
 I’m not sure where it’s coming from.
 I don’t know whether it could be trapped gases or whether it could be – I don’t think it’s anything in the water, because it’s just in the bathroom.
 But a lot of times when we take a shower, get out and – now, if we get dried off and everything and leave the bathroom or come back in, it’s a terrible odor in there.
 It smells like you – kind of like a sewer, I guess, maybe.